 - Do not try to touch the ventilation outlet on the left side (when seen from the front) as it can become heated while the projector is turned on. - Do no use the tilt-foot for purposes other than originally intended.
-Misuses such as gripping the tilt-foot or hanging on the wall can cause damage to the projector. - Do not send the projector in the soft case by parcel delivery service or cargo shipment.
-The projector inside the soft case could be damaged. - Select [High] in Fan mode if you continue to use the projector for consecutive days.
-(From the menu, select [Advanced] → [Fan Mode] → [High].) - Do not unplug the power cable from the wall outlet under any one of the following circumstances.

-Doing so can cause damage to the projector:

-- \ While the Hour Glass icon appears. - \ While the cooling fans are running.
+Misuses such as gripping the tilt-foot or hanging on the wall can cause damage to the projector. - When carrying the projector by the carrying handle, make sure the two screws that attach the carrying handle to the projector cabinet are tight.
+(VT670/VT470 only) - Insufficient tightening of the two screws could result in the projector falling and causing injury. - Do not send the projector in the soft carrying case by parcel delivery service or cargo shipment.
+The projector inside the soft carrying case could be damaged. - Select [High] in Fan mode if you continue to use the projector for consecutive days.
+(From the menu, select [Advanced] → [Fan Mode] → [High].) - Do not unplug the power cable from the wall outlet under any one of the following circumstances. - Doing so can cause damage to the projector: - While the Hour Glass icon appears. - While the cooling fans are running.
 (The cooling fans continue to work for 30 seconds after the projector is turned off).